 Also in 2016, I decided to start my own business focusing on deathcare and justice and bodywork.
 And here we are!

-In my free time, you can find me laying in the grass in conversation with friends; attempting various DIY projects; enjoying queer community; cuddling with my beloved senior pup, Malakai; and slowly scouring thrift and antique stores.
+In my free time, you can find me laying in the grass in conversation with friends; attempting various DIY projects; writing; enjoying queer community; cuddling with my beloved senior pup, Malakai; and slowly scouring thrift and antique stores.

 I cherish the opportunity to hold space together.